 A truck accident lawyer knows how to get to the bottom of a truck accident and can find out who is responsible.
 Negligent parties in a truck accident can include, among others:

 Truck accidents can frequently happen due to the carelessness or negligence of a driver.
 Hence, the driver typically plays some part in an accident and may at least be partly responsible.
 A driver under the influence of alcohol or drugs, or driving at excessive speed, could be at fault for your accident.

 The Trucking Company

 The trucking company tends to have overall responsibility for vehicles, drivers, and other operational aspects.
-If a company has been hiring negligently or failed to service and maintain trucks to an adequate standard, you could potentially hold them to account for your damages.
+If a company has been conducting negligent hiring practices or failed to service and maintain trucks to an adequate standard, you could potentially hold them to account for your damages.
 In some cases, companies may be negligent when falsifying logbook entries, encouraging drivers to forego mandated rest times, or pressuring drivers into unrealistic schedules.